Introduction

 StepSecurity Harden-Runner

 StepSecurity Harden-Runner secures CI/CD workflows by controlling network access and monitoring activities on GitHub-hosted and self-hosted runners.
 The name "Harden-Runner" comes from its purpose: strengthening the security of the runners used in GitHub Actions workflows.
-Harden-Runner community tier is free for open-source projects.
+The Harden-Runner community tier is free for open-source projects.
 In addition, it offers several enterprise features.

 Reproducing the Exploit